Professional and Management Development Training NAICS 611430

 • About 92% of job seekers will choose a business that provides robust training over a similar option, according to imc Learning.
 Some 52% of employees have left a role due to a lack of training and advancement opportunities, and 86% said that they’d stay with their current employer if training opportunities were available.
 About 35% of human resources professionals say that training existing employees to take on hard-to-fill positions is a top-utilized recruitment strategy.

-• Professional and management development training industry sales are forecast to grow at a 2.96% compounded annual rate from 2025 to 2029, slower than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc. Professional and management development training industry employment decreased slightly during the first five months of 2025, according to the US Bureau of Labor Statistics.
+• Professional and management development training industry sales are forecast to grow at a 2.96% compounded annual rate from 2025 to 2029, slower than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc. Professional and management development training industry employment decreased slightly during the first eight months of 2025, according to the US Bureau of Labor Statistics.

 Industry Revenue